-The King George County Service Authority was established in 1992 by order of the King George County Board of Supervisors to manage the water, waste water, and solid waste functions within the County of King George, Virginia.
-The Authority receives no tax support from the County, nor residents.
-The Authority operates on the revenues collected from billing for service and connection fees.
-There is a County payment for some capital debt, however, that is provided by the landfill receipts, and not taxes.
+The King George County Service Authority was established in 1992 by order of the King George County Board of Supervisors to manage the water, wastewater, and solid waste functions within King George, Virginia.
+The authority receives no tax support from the county, nor its residents.
+The authority operates on the revenues collected from billing for service and connection fees.
+There is a county payment for some capital debt; however, that is provided by landfill receipts, and not taxes.

 Wastewater Management Division